ws2260/scRNA.seq.course/docs/28-advanced.md

 * count
 * efflength (the effective length estimated by [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html))

-The `MultiAssayExperiment` also contains the phenotypic data (in the `pData` slot), as well as some metadata for the data set (the genome, the organism and the Salmon index that was used for the quantification).
+The `MultiAssayExperiment` also contains the phenotypic data (in the `colData` slot), as well as some metadata for the data set (the genome, the organism and the Salmon index that was used for the quantification).

-Here we will show you how to create an SCESet from a `MultiAssayExperiment` object.
-For example, if you download `Shalek2013` dataset you will be able to create an SCESet using the following code:
+Here we will show you how to create an `SCE` from a `MultiAssayExperiment` object.
+For example, if you download `Shalek2013` dataset you will be able to create an `SCE` using the following code:

 ```r